invertase/react-native-firebase/README.md

 }
 ```

+#### 3. Event Listener

-3. Set up event listener for when user's credentials have been revoked.
+Set up event listener for when user's credentials have been revoked.

 ```js
 // App.js